Philip-Clark/Quotrr/README.md

 # Quotrr
 <br>
+Pronounced "Quoter" this is

-A simple web app that uses a Restful api to display quotes.
+a simple web app that consumes a Restful api to display quotes.
 <br>Thrown together in an afternoon, this project may get some love later on.

+### Try it out here : https://philip-clark.github.io/Quotrr/

 <br>